Dravido-Korean languages

 Dravido-Koreanic, sometimes Dravido-Koreo-Japonic, is an abandoned proposal linking the Dravidian languages to Korean and (in some versions) to Japanese.
 A genetic link between the Dravidian languages and Korean was first hypothesized by Homer B. Hulbert in 1905.
-In his book The Origin of the Japanese Language (1970), Susumu Ōno proposed a layer of Dravidian (specifically Tamil) vocabulary in both Korean and Japanese.
+In Susumu Ōno's book The Origin of the Japanese Language (1970), he proposed a layer of Dravidian (specifically Tamil) vocabulary in both Korean and Japanese.
 Morgan E. Clippinger gave a detailed comparison of Korean and Dravidian vocabulary in his article "Korean and Dravidian: Lexical Evidence for an Old Theory" (1984), but there has been little interest in the idea since the 1980s.

 Recognition of language similarities

 Similarities between the Dravidian languages and Korean were first noted by French missionaries in Korea.
 In 1905, Homer B. Hulbert wrote a comparative grammar of Korean and Dravidian in which he hypothesized a genetic connection between the two.
+According to Hulbert, the endings of many names of ancient settlements of southern Korea could be traced to Dravidian words.
 Later, Susumu Ōno caused a stir in Japan with his theory that Tamil constituted a lexical stratum of both Korean and Japanese, which was widely publicized in the following years but was quickly abandoned.
 However, Clippinger applied the comparative method systematically to Middle Korean forms and reconstructed Dravidian forms.
-Lee Ki-Moon, Professor Emeritus at Seoul National University, argued in 2011 that Clippinger's conclusion should be revisited.
-According to Homer B. Hulbert, many of the names of ancient cities of southern Korea were the exact counterpart of Dravidian words.
-For example, the Karak Kingdom of King Suro was named after the proto-Dravidian meaning fish.
+Ki-Moon Leef, Professor Emeritus at Seoul National University, argued in 2011 that Clippinger's conclusion should be revisited.

-The Samguk yusa describes Heo Hwang-ok, who was the first queen of Geumgwan Gaya—a statelet of the Gaya confederacy—as coming from India's Ayuta or Ay (Kanyakumari) in Tamil Nadu.
+The Samguk yusa describes Heo Hwang-ok, who was the first queen of Geumgwan Gaya—a statelet of the Gaya confederacy—as coming from Ayuta in India.
 Since the Samguk yusa was compiled in the 12th century, and contains mythical narratives, it is not strong evidence.
 However, contact with Tamil merchants and a limited inflow of immigrants may have influenced the formation of the Gaya confederacy.

-In 2011, Jung Nam Kim, president of the Korean Society of Tamil Studies, mentioned that the similarities between Korean and Dravidian are strong, but he also said that this does not prove a genetic link between Dravidian and Korean, and that more research needs to be done.
+According to the historian Kim Byung-ho, the Karak Kingdom of King Suro was named after an old Dravidian word meaning 'fish'.

 Arguments

-Susumu Ōno, and Homer B. Hulbert propose that early Dravidian people, especially Tamils, migrated to the Korean peninsula and Japan.
+Susumu Ōno, and Homer B. Hulbert proposed that early Dravidian people, especially Tamils, migrated to the Korean peninsula and Japan.
 Hulbert based his theories of language relationships and associated migration patterns on the Turanian language hypothesis, which has been obsolete since the early 20th century.
-Morgan E. Clippinger presents 408 cognates and about 60 phonological correspondences.
-Clippinger found that some cognates were closer than others leading him to speculate a genetic link which was reinforced by a later migration.
-The Japanese professor Tsutomu Kambe found more than 500 similar cognates between Tamil and Japanese.
+Morgan E. Clippinger presented 408 putative cognates and derived about 60 phonological correspondences from them.
+Clippinger proposed that some cognates were closer than others, leading him to speculate a genetic link which was reinforced by a later migration.
+Comparative linguist Kang Gil-un identifies 1300 Dravidian Tamil cognates in Korean.
+He suggests that Korean is probably related to the Nivkh language and influenced by Tamil.
 There are two basic common features: